Oshuma/git-trip/README.txt

 === USAGE:

-I'll get some API docs up one day.
+Check the API docs at the RubyForge link above.

 === LICENSE: